 - Discuss engineering with a professional engineer

-- Prepare for NGSS implementation of engineering-integration instruction by designing and peer teaching your own content-integrated engineering design lessons
+- Prepare for NGSS implementation by designing and peer teaching your own content-integrated engineering design lessons

 Teachers will receive nine months of coaching that is initiated by a week-long, in-person workshop.

 Day 1: What is engineering design?